The name of the nonprofit organization shall be the Oncology Nursing Society (hereinafter sometimes referred to as "ONS").

 Section 1.
 Eligibility and Term of Office for All National Positions

 Section 2.
-Responsibilities of the Nominating Committee
+Responsibilities of the Leadership Development Committee

 - Those candidates receiving the highest number of votes for each elected office shall be declared to be elected.